adent11/Engineering_4_Notebook/README.md

 <IMG SRC="Media/RaspberryPiLEDBlinkWiring.png" width="250" height="333"> <br/>

 ### Reflection
 This assignment taught me how to use Raspberry Pi GPIO and how to use it from a Python script.
-I also relearned how to wire a
+I also relearned how to wire an LED

 ## Raspberry_Pi_Shutdown_Button